What Is Qigong Therapy?: Exploring Qigong’s Mental Health Benefits

 Can qigong therapy alleviate symptoms of mental health conditions?

-How can I incorporate alternative therapies into my treatment plan?
+Can I incorporate alternative therapies, like traditional Chinese medicine, into my mental health treatment plan?

 Is meditation a component of qigong therapy?